IntersectMBO/plutus/notes/plutus-core/cek-budgeting-profiling/CekProfiling.md

 [December 2020, Plutus repository at c5e5cb6]

-While trying to fix a memory leak in the CEK machine, it tranpsired that budgeting was taking up a surprisingly large proportion of the CEK execution time.
+While trying to fix a memory leak in the CEK machine, it transpired that budgeting was taking up a surprisingly large proportion of the CEK execution time.
 This document investigates what's going on.